HL7/US-Core/input/pagecontent/terminology.md

 ### The Value Set Authority Center (VSAC)

-This guide links terminology directly to the FHIR® Terminology Service for VSAC Resources ([Value Set Authority Center (VSAC)] where applicable using a RESTful API service for accessing the VSAC value sets and supported code systems.
-See the table above for a list of value sets used in US core that are defined by VSAC.
+This guide links terminology directly to the FHIR® Terminology Service for VSAC Resources ([Value Set Authority Center (VSAC)]), where applicable, using a RESTful API service to access the VSAC value sets and supported code systems.
+See the table above for a list of value sets used in US Core that VSAC defines.

-####   fow to Acess Value Sets in VSAC
+####   How to Acess Value Sets in VSAC

   -  VSAC requires login using your own *UMLS API Key* to view the value sets.
 [VSAC UMLS Licensing information](https://www.nlm.nih.gov/vsac/support/usingvsac/requestumlslicense.html).
 (See the screenshots below)